trevorsaudi/trevorsaudi.github.io/content/posts/2021-02-15_aspire-ctf-2021linux-skills-networking/index.md

 We get a packet, moving on to analyzing it

-Right click on the packet &gt; Follow &gt; TCP stream
+Right click on the packet > Follow > TCP stream

 ![image](/posts/2021-02-15_aspire-ctf-2021linux-skills-networking/images/49.png#layoutTextWidth)